Flickr Photostream

 I peddle past a chipmunk, leveled

-and then a garden glove, its
+and now, a garden glove, its

 fingers